orangemug/deep-config/README.md

     ├── production.js
     └── staging.js

-It'll use [lodash.defaultsDeep](https://lodash.com/docs#defaultsDeep) to merge the objects
+It'll use [lodash.defaultsDeep](https://lodash.com/docs#defaultsDeep) to merge the objects and `default` will always be included if present.
+The library will use the `NODE_ENV` defaulting to `development` if not present.

 To get the config just require it